 Cardiac arrest may be caused by:

-- A rapid, but regular heart rhythm that, if sustained, may turn into ventricular fibrillation— ventricular tachycardia
+- A fast but regular heart rhythm that, if sustained, turns into ventricular fibrillation—ventricular tachycardia

 - Choking or drowning

 Things that may raise the risk of cardiac arrest are:

 - Heart valves that do not work properly

 - Other health conditions, such as: